OVER 50 YEARS OF REACHING THE LOST

 By the time Sonny Arguinzoni was 21-years-old his drug use had spiraled out of control.
 He was desperate for answers, and after an unsuccessful treatment attempt at the Federal Hospital in Lexington, Kentucky, an old acquaintance recruited him to the Teen Challenge center in Brooklyn.
 There he befriended Nicky Cruz, made famous by the book and subsequent movie, “The Cross and the Switch Blade”.
 Cruz was instrumental in Aguinzoni’s conversion to Christianity.

 Sonny Arguinzoni attended the Latin American Bible Institute (L.A.B.I.) and then directed the Teen Challenge center in Los Angeles, California.
 He met Julie Rivera at L.A.B.I., they married and started a family.
-While at Teen Challenge he indentified the need for local churches that would readily accept converted drug addicts, so he started Victory Outreach as an experimental house church.
+While at Teen Challenge he identified the need for local churches that would readily accept converted drug addicts, so he started Victory Outreach as an experimental house church.

 EAST LOS ANGELES